I - Anomaly

 “No fucking way, man!
 Imagine the kind of controversy I could stir up by scanning this and posting it on the Internet.
 The conspiracy nuts would have a field day with this.”

-“Maybe, maybe not,” he replied with indifference, making no action to return the coin to me.
+“Maybe, maybe not,” he replied with indifference, making no effort to return the coin to me.
 His inaction sparked an uncomfortable silence.
 David knew he should be returning the coin after my declination of his offer.
 My suspicion grew tenfold.
 David wanted this coin for himself.
 If he truly believed it to be a fake, there would be no reason for his delay.

 “Can I have it back now, David?
 Please?”